theupdateframework/taps/tap8.md

 Performing a key rotation does not require parties that delegated trust to the role to change their delegation.
 Roles are thus able to rotate to new trusted keys independently, allowing keys to be changed more often.

+The key rotation mechanism is designed to be used by all roles except the root role.
+The root role will continue to use the root metadata to establish a trusted root key.

 Conceptually, the rotation process says if you trusted threshold of keys X_0, ...
 X_n, now instead trust threshold of keys Y_0, ...
 Y_n.
 Rotation of a